Home / Editor's Pick /

 Leaves on the railway lines supposedly costs the UK millions of pounds each year in delays, but how does something so small impact something so large?

 The worst weather for causing train delays in autumn is in fact damp weather.
-As leaves begin to drop off the trees, turbulence of passing trains causes them to get sucked onto the lines.
+As leaves begin to drop off the trees, the turbulence of passing trains causes them to get sucked onto the lines.

 Strong or brisk winds also play a crucial role in encouraging large leaf fall in short periods of time.
 When inclement weather then follows a period of windy weather, this causes the leaves to stick to the railway lines.